-If you need a car, but you don't have enough money to buy one outright, you're not alone—most Americans don't have enough cash on hand to buy even a quality used car, much less a new one.
+If you need a car but don't have enough money to buy one outright, you're not alone—most Americans don't have enough cash on hand to buy even a quality used car, much less a new one.
 Many of us need a vehicle to meet our day-to-day responsibilities, though.
 A car loan can help get you on the road.

 The world of car loans can be overwhelming, so it's best to start with the basics.
 Understanding how a car loan works is the first step in getting a good deal.